archshift/llama/README.md

 ### What is llama?

-Llama is a ***very*** incomplete and experimental emulator for the Nintendo 3DS's ARM9.
-While you may find some use in it for debugging or reverse engineering, it still needs a lot of work to reach general usefulness.
+Llama is an experimental emulator for the Nintendo 3DS's ARM9 (with a very limited ARM11 implementation as well).

 Llama most certainly cannot run any 3DS games.
 Don't even try.